-This page is intended to help History students find relevant research material for assignments in KPU History courses.
+This guide is intended to help History students find relevant research material for assignments in KPU History courses.
 Please contact the History librarian for questions about Library research.
 All questions about the content of courses and assignments should be directed to your instructors.

 Search our Library Catalogue for books & films